SDooman/bootstrap-data-1/README.md

 variables in a data set.
-Students are introduced to scatter plots as ways to visualize bivariate data, and linear regression as a method of analyzing a relationship
+Students are introduced to scatter plots as ways to visualize bivariate data, and linear regression as a method of analyzing a relationship.

 ## Unit 9 - Data Sanitizing
 Students are introduced to the concept of data sanitizing by attempting to ask questions about unsanitary data from a survey they fill out.
-Then get practice sanitizing a real data set.
+Then students practice sanitizing a real data set.

 ## Unit 10 - Final Project
 Students choose a dataset from a list of provided data sets, and